 Opportunities for Candidates

-- Work with intervention specialists to assist in delivery specially designed instruction
+- Work with intervention specialists to assist in delivering specially designed instruction

-- Work with intervention specialist and general education teachers in inclusive learning environments
+- Work with an intervention specialist and general education teachers in inclusive learning environments

 - Develop and teach lessons that differentiate instruction for learners with a wide range of needs